We suggest you allow your child at least three weeks to decide if they wish to join before you purchase uniform.

 Gift Aid is a simple government initiative, which allows the group to increase the value of your subs and donations at no extra cost to you.
 For every pound given we can get an extra 25 pence from HM Revenue and Customs, helping your donations go further.
 Please sign the gift aid declaration on the membership form if you are a tax payer.

 We appreciate money can be tight.
 If you need a bit of help or want to spread the payments, please discuss this in confidence with the section leader or the Group Scout Leader.
 We aim to be as flexible as possible and would rather know in advance if there are any concerns.
 We would never want to see a child excluded from an activity due to the cost involved.
+We have certain items of equipment available for our members to borrow free of charge eg sleeping bags, rolls mats, rucksacks and walking boots in a wide range of sizes.

 No responsibility for the personal equipment, clothing and effects can be accepted by the Group and the Group and The Scout Association do not provide insurance cover in respect of such items.